 Did you know Erie County is part of the WNY Coalition for Donated Goods?
+They will be collecting clothing and textile donations at the Boulevard Mall on January 19th from 10:00 am to 5:00 pm.

 New York State mandates that solid waste be handled in the following manner: reduce, reuse, recycle, landfill and, lastly, waste to energy.
 The following page summarizes local solid waste contacts, facilities, and programs offered in Western New York.